boa-dev/boa-dev.github.io/blog/2024-02-29-boa-release-18/index.md

 technically a "spec addition", but a "proposal for a spec addition".
 To clarify, the [`ArrayBuffer.prototype.transfer` and friends][transfer] proposal is, at the time of the publication of this post, still at stage 3 on the [TC39 Process].
-Generally, stages 3 and below need to be gated by implementors; this avoids exposing APIs to users that may change in the future.
+Generally, stages 3 and below need to be gated by implementors; this avoids exposing experimental APIs to users.

 Mirroring this general idea, we introduced a new `experimental` feature for the `boa_engine` crate.
 Enabling this feature will make it possible to test future proposals for the ECMAScript specification